dmsRosa6/KubeAuction/README.md

 -------------------

 -   Security: No authentication/authorization implemented
--   Notifications: Email/winner notification logic is stubbed
+-   Notifications: Email/winner notification logic is stubbed using redis pub/sub
 -   Frontend: API-first architecture (no UI)
--   Environment: Designed for local development, not production-ready
--   There is A LOT of room from performance improvements, things like using the cache better, sending the updates in batches to not clog the network more, using async, etc.
+-   There is room for performance improvements related to the cache and db: sending the updates in batches to not clog the network more, using async, redis functions could probably help on a case or other, etc.
+-   Things like pagination could be a plus
+-   Probabily could test how everything works under load using artillery (its half configured already), and i ditched unit and integration tests that needed to be entirely re done since the last project big refactor